 Microsoft’s.NET Framework is a platform for software developers that includes runtime services, base class libraries that may be used in your code, numerous tools to assist with software development activities, and support for more than one programming language.
 The .NET Framework is a component of the.NET Platform, which was initially launched in 2002 and has since improved and evolved with several revisions over the years. .NET is a mature platform today, but it is always evolving with upgrades and new features.

 .NET Framework 4.8 is the most recent and recommended version of the.NET Framework for application development.
 The.NET Framework is included with the Windows operating system.

 .NET Framework-targeted applications.is a controlled execution environment on Windows that offers various services to the programmed that run in it.
 Development framework, common type system, memory management, and other services are offered to.NET Framework applications.
 The major purpose of the DOT NET Framework is to create an environment in which WEB developers can develop, execute, and test their applications, and consumers may run applications designed for the DOT NET framework.

 Microsoft also supplies Visual Studio, an integrated development environment (IDE) for designing, developing, and running.NET framework applications.

 Compatibility with previous versions.
-With a few exceptions, programmes written with a certain version of the .NET Framework operate without change on a subsequent version.
+With a few exceptions, programmed written with a certain version of the .NET Framework operate without change on a subsequent version.

 Version conflicts can be avoided by running various versions of the common language runtime on the same machine.
 Multitargeting.
 Developers construct class libraries that function on multiple.NET Framework platforms supported by that version of the standard by targeting.NET Standard.
-Libraries targeting.NET Standard 2.0, for example, may be utilized by programmes targeting .NET Framework 4.6.1,.NET Core 2.0, and UWP 1.
+Libraries targeting.NET Standard 2.0, for example, may be utilized by programmed targeting .NET Framework 4.6.1,.NET Core 2.0, and UWP 1.